-The following computer application programs have been cooperatively developed and released between California Department of Water Resources and the University of California, Davis.
-These programs consist of the Consumptive Use Program PLUS, the original Consumptive Use Program (CUP) and the Simulation of Evapotranspiration of Applied Water (SIMETAW).
+The following computer application programs have been cooperatively developed and released by DWR and the University of California, Davis.

-Consumptive Use Program+ (CUP+) - The CUP+ program is an MS-Excel application written to make accurate estimates of both crop evapotranspiration (ETc) and evapotranspiration of applied water (ETaw), which is a seasonal estimate of the irrigation water requirement for evapotranspiration of a crop minus any water supplied by effective rainfall and effective seepage.
-In addition to using monthly climate data, the program uses daily measured weather data to estimate daily soil water balances for surfaces that account for ET losses and water contributions from rainfall, seepage, and irrigation.
+The CUP+ program is a Microsoft Excel application that estimates crop evapotranspiration (ETc) and evapotranspiration of applied water (ETaw).
+ETaw is a seasonal estimate of the irrigation water requirement for evapotranspiration of a crop minus any water supplied by effective rainfall and effective seepage.
+ETaw information is needed to determine the demand side of water requirements.
+In addition to using monthly climate data, the program uses daily measured weather data to estimate daily soil water balances for surfaces that account for evapotranspiration losses and water contributions from rainfall, seepage, and irrigation.
 Soil water-holding characteristics, effective rooting depths, and irrigation frequency are used with rainfall and ETc data to calculate a daily water balance and determine effective rainfall and ETaw, which is equal to the seasonal cumulative ETc minus the effective rainfall.
-ETaw information is needed to determine the demand side of water requirements.
-The application also can be used to study the impact of climate change on evapotranspiration and irrigation water needs.
-It outputs a wide range of tables and charts that are useful for irrigation planning.
+The application outputs a wide range of tables and charts that are useful for irrigation planning.
+It also can be used to study the impact of climate change on evapotranspiration and irrigation water needs.

 California Weather Data - The California Weather Data program was developed in Microsoft Excel to provide daily mean weather and ETo data from CIMIS to input into the CUP and SIMETAW models. (xls: 3.52 MB - 635 KB ZIP)